chrisvanmeer/at-hashistack/slides/presentation.md

 ## Nomad

-Runs and maintaines the state of your apps
+Runs and maintains the state of your apps

 ---